 By default, all array accesses in a stencil kernel are processed as relative indices as described above.
 However, sometimes it may be advantageous to pass an auxiliary array (e.g. an array of weights) to a stencil kernel and have that array use standard Python indexing rather than relative indexing.
-For this purpose, there is the stencil decorator option standard_indexing whose value is a collection of strings whose names match those parameters to the stencil function that are to be accessed with standard Python indexing rather than relative indexing:
+For this purpose, there is the stencil decorator option standard\indexing whose value is a collection of strings whose names match those parameters to the stencil function that are to be accessed with standard Python indexing rather than relative rather than relative indexing: